nitishkumar71/SlidingMenu/README.md

 2. https://code.angularjs.org/1.4.7/angular-animate.min.js

 Here we have created two menu's <br>
-1. Sliding menu for left and right
+1. Sliding menu for left and right<br>
 2. Push menu for left and right

 ### Menu Position (Left or Right)